Habsburg Castle and the new Worldpower

 When the monastery was dissolved in 1528, the castle fell to Bern.
 In 1804, the new canton of Aargau became the owner.

 Today the castle a national monument.
-A small exhibition shows the building history of the castle and the rise of the Habsburgs to a world power.
+A small exhibition showcases the castle’s building history and the rise of the Habsburgs to a global power.

 (Source and further information: Via Habsburg; P. Frey, M. Hartmann, E. Mauer, die Habsburg, Bern 1999; Museum Aargau)